nmfs-opensci/NOAAHackDays/README.md

 # NOAAHackHours

-### Overview
+## How to Sign Up

-The the era of big data in the earth sciences is here and learning how to effectively use oceanographic remote-sensing data, both in the cloud and on your computer, is a core skill for modern fisheries science and management.
-Learning how to access cloud-based data, visualize these data, use these data in models, and use the tools of modern reproducible and collaborative science is the main goal of these hackday events.
-Through these events, participants will gain experience with assessing remote-sensing data in the cloud, R and RStudio, Python and Jupyter notebooks, and collaborating with Git and GitHub.
+### NOAA staff (any line office)

-### Aims and Objectives
+[Click Here for Instructions for Signing Up]() Requires NOAA email to open.

-* Learn how to discover and use oceanographic remote-sensing data
+### Non-NOAA

-* Familiarize participants with using remote-sensing data in R and Python with code.
+## Overview

-* Obtain hands-on experience in using remote-sensing data for various science applications.
+The the era of big data in the earth sciences is here and learning how to effectively use ocean big data, both in the cloud and on your computer, is a core skill for modern fisheries science and management.
+Learning how to access cloud-based data, visualize these data, use these data in models, and use the tools of modern reproducible and collaborative science is the main goal of these hackhour events.
+Through these events, participants will gain experience with assessing ocean big data in the cloud, R and RStudio, Python and Jupyter notebooks, and collaborating with Git and GitHub.

-* Learn by working together on a small group project/task.
+## Aims and Objectives

-### What to expect
+* Learn how to discover and use ocean data, esp 'big data' (remote-sensing, acoustics, image, sensor)

-* What is a hack event?
-See the [description of hackweeks](https://escience.washington.edu/using-data-science/hackweeks/) on the University of Washington eScience institute website:
+* Familiarize participants with using ocean data in R and Python with code.

-*A hackweek is a participant-driven workshop that blends data science education, community building, and project work over a short period of time (one to two weeks).
-The events are highly immersive and allow participants to work directly with data science professionals to co-shape projects and educational outcomes.
-Hackweeks often help individuals and teams engage more effectively in open and reproducible science.* - eScience Institute, University of Washington
+* Obtain hands-on experience in using ocean data for various science applications.

-* All tutorials and examples are developed openly and will be publicly available during and following the event.
-Participants will strengthen their practice of open science, using open source code and collaborating on their projects with course peers.
+* Learn by working together and going through .

 <hr>